camsys/clever-avl-forwarder/README.md

 Alternatively you can run the jar with the following argument to specify the config file location:
 `java -jar clever-avl-forwarder.jar --configFile=C:\clever-avl-forwarder\config.properties`

+Optionally you can also override the default clever avl query:
+`java -jar clever-avl-forwarder.jar --sqlQueryFile=C:\clever-avl-forwarder\query.sql`

 The `config.properties` file supports the following configuration values.

 Config | Description | Example | Required